taylorcode/angular-sync-local-storage/README.md

 If `uniquePerWindow` and `restoreFromMaster` and `initialSync` are all `true`, when a new window is created, its unique `localStorage` container will be initialized with the most recently synchronized values to any of the unique window containers for the `localStorageKey`.

-If `initialSync` is true, the container will be synchronized with localStorage when it is initialized.
+If `initialSync` is `true`, the container will be synchronized with localStorage when it is initialized.
 Otherwise, the reverse will happen; localStorage will be synchronized with the object.

 ### Configuration